dnanexus/IndexTools/paper/README.md

 ## Benchmark data

-All datasets were mapped to GRCh38 (no alt analysis set) using BWA-MEM v0.7.15-r1140 (DNA) or STAR v2.6.1a (RNA).
+All datasets were mapped to GRCh38 (UCSC version, no alt analysis set) using BWA-MEM v0.7.15-r1140 (DNA) or STAR v2.6.1a (RNA).

+### Whole-genome Seqencing:

-* Whole-genome Seqencing: down-sampled (30x) Genome-in-a-Bottle data from HG002
+Down-sampled (30x) Genome-in-a-Bottle data from HG002.

+* BAM file was missing RG tags - added these using `samtools addreplacerg`.

+### Whole-exome Sequencing

-* Whole-exome Sequencing: Genome-in-a-Bottle data from HG002
+Genome-in-a-Bottle data from HG002.

+* BAM file was mapped to Ensemble reference - used `samtools fastq` to convert BAM to FASTQ, then remapped to the UCSC reference.
+* Agilent SureSelect v05 baits were remapped to GRCh38 using BCBio protocol: https://github.com/bcbio/bcbio_validation_workflows/blob/master/giab-exome/input/get_data.sh

+### Targeted DNA-seq

-* Targeted DNA-seq: SRR6762741 - Illumina TruSight 170 panel sequencing of WM1366 cell line
+SRR6762741 - Illumina TruSight 170 panel sequencing of WM1366 cell line.

+### Bulk whole-transcriptome RNA-seq

-* Bulk whole-transcriptome RNA-seq: SRA9844315 - paired-end sequencing on HiSeq4000
+SRA9844315 - paired-end sequencing on HiSeq4000.

+### Targeted RNA-seq

-* Targeted RNA-seq: SRR5253223 - Illumina TruSight RNA Pan-Cancer panel sequencing of Esophageal adenocarcinomas
+SRR5253223 - Illumina TruSight RNA Pan-Cancer panel sequencing of Esophageal adenocarcinomas.